Note: This is a guest post by Sowjanya Kodiganti. The author’s views are entirely her own and may not reflect the opinions of CodeItBro.

 Career Growth in Python

 Python has a wide range and also increases employability.
-Choosing this language will never be a bad decision as this language is the fastest-growing language.
-If you work in this language, you have a choice to work as a web developer, software programmer, game developer, data scientist, and AI researcher.
+Choosing this language will never be a wrong decision as this language is the fastest-growing language.
+If you work in this language, you can work as a web developer, software programmer, game developer, data scientist, and AI researcher.

-As a freelance Python developer, you may need to work on a variety of projects.
-Typical examples include setting up a trading bot that can be used to buy and sell cryptocurrencies, updating an existing 3D rendering pipeline, or discovering vulnerabilities in a cloud platform for better system performance.
+You may need to work on various projects as a freelance Python developer.
+Typical examples include setting up a trading bot that you can use to buy and sell cryptocurrencies, updating an existing 3D rendering pipeline, or discovering vulnerabilities in a cloud platform for better system performance.

 A detailed understanding of the project requirements and an accurate assessment of the effort required are essential to the project’s success.
-Those working in Python should also schedule a time for conference calls with project coordinators and project reviews.
+Those working in Python should also schedule conference calls with project coordinators and reviews.

 This ensures better communication and fewer mistakes.
 You may be looking for part-time career opportunities as a regular Python programmer, Python software developer, security architect, or senior researcher.

 Python has many career options.
-Huge growth, internship, and lucrative salary are just some of the known benefits.
-They can be part of a changing technological landscape and influence it in their own way.
-Add to this the magic of a data analysis lesson, and you will succeed!
+Some of the known benefits are massive growth, internship, and lucrative salary.
+They can be part of a changing technological landscape and influence it in their way.
+Add the magic of a data analysis lesson to this, and you will succeed!

-Do you want to have a good laugh before moving ahead in the blog post?
+Do you want a good laugh before moving ahead in the blog post?
 If yes, then do check out these hilarious Python memes.

 6 Reasons Why You Should Learn Python

 Python Career also offers many career opportunities.
-You can start as a programmer and then take on the role of a data scientist.
+You can start as a programmer and then take on the data scientist role.
 With a lot of Python experience and certification, you can also become a certified Python tutor or entrepreneur.
 However, the result remains the same.
 Run to bloom on a python.

-Let’s now explore 5 main reasons that will compel you to learn Python in 2021 and upskill your career.
+Let’s now explore five reasons that will compel you to learn Python in 2021 and upskill your career.

 Python is a good start for beginners.
-It is the easiest programming language thanks to its simplified syntax and easy to read programming structure.
+Thanks to its simplified syntax and easy-to-read programming structure, it is the most straightforward programming language.
 Python programs are easy to write and use faster than other programming languages.

 #2.
 Supported code

 Python code is easier to maintain and understand than other languages.
-A person who knows the basics of Python programming can easily understand the code.
-The code is easy to read and clean so that you can maintain it instantly.
+A person who knows Python programming basics can easily understand the code.
+The code is easy to read and clean to keep it instantly.